peterdsharpe/AeroSandbox/README.md

 ### Usage Details

-One final point to note: **all inputs and outputs to AeroSandbox are expressed in base SI units, or derived units thereof** (e.g, m, N, kg, m/s, J, Pa) - "an elegant unit system, for a more civilized age".
+One final point to note: **all inputs and outputs to AeroSandbox are expressed in base SI units, or derived units thereof** (e.g., m, N, kg, m/s, J, Pa) - "an elegant unit system, for a more civilized age".

 The only exception to this rule is when units are explicitly noted via variable name suffix.
 For example: